xiaolaba/GPS_leadtek_9559X_ESP32/README.md

 //char gpsMessage[]= "$PSRF100,0,115200,8,1,0*04";	// SiRF set baud rate 115200, N81

 ```

+### set SiRF device, Switch To NMEA Protocol – Message ID 129
+Switches a serial port from binary to NMEA protocol and sets message output rates and bit rate on the port.
+Table 2-8 contains the input values for the following example:
+Request the following NMEA data at 9600 bits per second:
+GGA – ON at 1 sec, GLL – OFF, GSA – ON at 1sec,
+GSV – ON at 5 sec, RMC – ON at 1sec, VTG-OFF, MSS – OFF, ZDA-OFF.
+Example:
+A0A20018—Start Sequence and Payload Length
+810201010001010105010101000100010001000100012580—Payload
+013AB0B3—Message Checksum and End Sequence

 ### NMEA-0183 Standard For Interfacing Marine Electronic Devices.
 the message and checksum, example,